EBro912/Holodex.NET/README.md

 ## Features
 - Fully asynchronous
 - Provides built-in HttpClient or you can provide your own
-- Provides all valid endpoint parameter strings, so you dont have to consult documentation
+- Provides all valid endpoint parameter strings, so you dont have to consult the Holodex documentation
 - Supports all current GET endpoints

 ## Dependencies